-Walk with a Geologist at Dinosaur Ridge Trail is a 2.5-hour walking tour of both East and West sides led by a professional geologist.
+Walk with a Geologist at Dinosaur Ridge Trail is a 2.5-hour walking tour of both East and West sides led by a professional or amateur geologist.
 In addition to the interpretation of the dinosaur track and fossil sites, it includes an in-depth discussion of the geology and changes of the Denver area through time.
-Walkers are transported by a small shuttle bus to the west side of Dinosaur Ridge for a 1½-mile walk back.
+Walkers are transported by a small shuttle bus to the west side of Dinosaur Ridge for a 1½-mile walk back on the paved trail.
 This tour is designed for participants aged 16 and up.
 Masks are required on the shuttle bus (ages 3+).
 Admission to the exhibit hall Trek Through Time is included with your ticket.
+No dogs please.

 - Walk with a Geologist Tour – Dinosaur Ridge: $15 per person | 13 guests max (2 guest min) | Saturdays: 9:30am (view schedule) | Online reservations only

 Walk with a Geologist at Triceratops Trail is a 2-hour walking tour of Triceratops Trail in Golden, Colorado.
 The 1.5-mile, gravel hiking trail located one block east of 6th Avenue and 19th Street in Golden, Colorado.
 The trail winds between large, vertical walls of sandstone and into reclaimed clay pits.
-A professional geologist will lead the tour and highlight the many viewable dinosaur tracks, fossils, and impressions.
+A professional or knowledgeable amateur geologist will lead the tour and highlight the many viewable dinosaur tracks, fossils, and impressions.
 Participants are responsible for their own transportation.
 This tour is designed for participants aged 16 and up. ).
-Admission to the exhibit hall Trek Through Time is included with your ticket (masks are currently required in the exhibit hall).
+Admission to the exhibit hall Trek Through Time is included with your ticket.
+No dogs please.

 Morrison Dino Pass